TACC-Cloud/geoapi/README.md

 * the api which exposes port 8000 behind gunicorn
 * an nginx server to serve static files and proxy to the api, running on port 8080.

+See https://github.com/TACC-Cloud/hazmapper which is an associated viewer application.

 ## Setup